davidwhogg/Hollaback/README.md

 face substantial data distribution, backup, and preservation issues:  These operations are not inexpensive, and they involve uncontrolled costs into the future.
-Here we propose (and implement, in a limited way) a fully distributed astronomical sharing system built on BitTorrent.
+Here we propose (and implement, in a limited way) a fully distributed astronomical sharing system built on *BitTorrent*.
 Crucially we add to the ordinary chaos of torrents (with which we do not want to interfere) some participation conditions for registered, trusted users to maintain provenance for users with strong provenance demands.